kubernetes/website/docs/concepts/controllers/statefulsets.md

 [Upgrade Guide](/docs/tasks/stateful-set/upgrade-from-petsets-to-stateful-sets/)
 for further information on how to upgrade existing Pet Sets to Stateful Sets.**

-A Stateful Set is a Controlle provides a unique identity to its Pods, and it provides guarantees about the ordering of deployment and scaling.
+A Stateful Set is a Controller provides a unique identity to its Pods, and it provides guarantees about the ordering of deployment and scaling.
 {% endcapture %}